Quickly Fix ‘100% Disk Usage’ Issue With Simple Steps

-100% disk usage in task manager is a temporary issue and most of the time just restarting your computer can solve this issue.
-If it occurred repeatedly then follow the guide given in this article.
+‘100% disk utilization’ in task manager could be a temporary issue and most of the time just restarting your computer can solve this.

 - Sometimes, Windows System Process or different applications like chrome, skype or Microsoft Office can force Windows 10 to utilize most of the hard drive.

-- Windows Search get stuck in the loop. or It can be cause by the Superfetch service.
+- Windows Search get stuck in the loop. or It can be caused by the Superfetch service of Windows.

 - A disk defragmentation running on a SSD can also create this issue.